Apply to our PhD in Information Sciences

 All materials (CV, statements, letters of reference, and transcripts) must be submitted.
 Apply by the priority deadline for early consideration for a Graduate College fellowship.
 Details, including eligibility criteria:

-December 1, 2023, is the final deadline to apply.
-All applicants that submit materials on or before December 1 will be considered for fellowship nomination, but there is a competitive advantage for nominations submitted from applicants that meet the October 20th deadline.
+All applicants who submit materials on or before December 1 will be considered for fellowship nomination, but there is a competitive advantage for nominations submitted from applicants meeting the October 20 deadline.
 All admitted students will receive five academic years (excluding summers) of Tuition and Financial Support.

 What are the requirements for admission?